 The Northern Ireland and Scotland Registrars General and the United Kingdom National Statistician released a "Statement of Agreement" on the conduct of the 2021 round of UK censuses.
-Whilst the Census in Scotland was delayed until March 2022, officials are still planning for 2021/22 United Kingdom census data outputs to be produced.
+Whilst the census in Scotland was held in March 2022, officials are still planning for 2021/22 United Kingdom census data outputs to be produced.

-This work is being driven by a UK Census data group.
-If you use United Kingdom Census data and wish to contribute to this group please get in touch via email email@example.com.
+This work is being driven by a UK census data group.
+If you use United Kingdom census data and wish to contribute to this group please get in touch via email at email@example.com.

 Ireland and Northern Ireland 2021/22 Census data

 In 2018 an agreement between the CSO Director General and the Registrar General was signed on Census 2021.
-Whilst the Census in the Republic of Ireland was delayed to 2022, officials are still planning to produce a joint report on statistics from the 2021/22 censuses.
+Whilst the census in the Republic of Ireland was held in April 2022, officials are still planning to produce a joint report on statistics from the 2021/22 censuses.

 NISRA Population and Migration estimates

 After each census, NISRA revise the annual population estimates series.
 A revision exercise using the results of Census 2021 will also be carried out.
-More details on the timeline for release of population estimates is on the population statistics work plan page of the NISRA website.
+Details on the timeline for the release of population estimates is on the population statistics work plan page of the NISRA website.